 Does your child attend childcare?
 Can you remember that very first day that they went?
 It was awful.
 You go through every single emotion possible.
 Guilt can often be one of these emotions.
 Am I a terrible parent for leaving them?
 Will they enjoy it?
-Is it the right thing for my child?
+What are the benefits of childcare?
 These are just some of the questions that we ask ourselves as parents.
 Having worked in a nursery for the last 2 years, I feel I have an inside perspective on what it’s like to witness the dreaded drop-off, whilst also experiencing it myself as a parent.

 In this post I am going to be giving an insight into how best to transition your child from home to nursery.
 Also, explaining some of the benefits to choosing childcare as the best option for your child.

 Before I give you some advice about childcare, I am going to be sharing our story first.
 I’ve been working within childcare for 2 years now, and so the process of putting my own child into childcare was made very easy.
 I knew what the nursery was like, and I knew what the staff were like.
 Also, I was able to check on my child throughout the day, which most parents don’t have the luxury of doing.

 Usually a child will go into childcare at the end of a mother’s maternity leave, at around the 9 month old stage.
 Austin however, started a little earlier.
 The reason for this was because of Amy’s mental health.
 She isn’t afraid to admit that she found things hard at this stage of Austin’s life.
 I was working long hours and so was out of the house a lot.
 Austin wasn’t sleeping well at all so the tiredness was starting to take over.
 He also had lots of issues with his health, as he suffered from a milk intolerance.
 This made parenting very difficult.